Yutongzhang20080108/MARTI-Search/README.md

 # MARTI: Multi-Agent Reinforced Training and Inference

 MARTI is an open-source framework for training LLM-based Multi-Agent Systems (MAS) with Reinforcement Learning (RL).
 It enables powerful, scalable, and adaptive workflows by combining centralized multi-agent interactions with distributed policy training.
 MARTI supports both built-in graph-based workflows and popular third-party multi-agent frameworks.
 We hope that MARTI not only advances reasoning capabilities beyond those of individual large language models or reasoning models, but also fosters collective intelligence as a step toward general artificial intelligence.

-We are actively developing more powerful LLM-based multi-agent RL approaches and warmly welcome collaborations in this direction.
+**MARTI is still in a very early experimental stage, we are actively developing more powerful LLM-based multi-agent RL approaches and warmly welcome collaborations in this direction.**

 ## 🔥 News
 - [2025-05-27] We release the codebase of MARTI framework, welcome to have a try on LLM-based multi-agent reinforcement learning. 🤗